 Charitable Bequests—A Gift in Your Will

-A popular and enduring planned gift is a simple charitable bequest, which is a gift made through your will.
-Bequests are popular because they give you the opportunity to leave a lasting legacy.
-When you make a charitable bequest, you retain full use of your property during life, so there is no disruption of your lifestyle and no immediate out-of-pocket cost.
+A popular and enduring planned gift is a simple gift in your will.
+This is a powerful opportunity to leave a lasting legacy.
+When you make a gift in your will, you retain full use of your property during life, so there is no disruption of your lifestyle and no immediate out-of-pocket cost.

-To make a bequest, simply designate that part of your estate passes directly to LifeSpan Resources.
-Since a charitable bequest can take many forms, you have remarkable flexibility in how you make this designation.
-For example, you can leave…
+In either a new or existing will, simply designate that part of your estate passes directly to us.
+You have remarkable flexibility in how you make this designation.
+For example, you can leave:

 If you would like to designate that all or part of your estate passes directly to LifeSpan Resources, you may add an amendment or codicil with this language: